Bliksempie/fractured-world/chronicles/006-fragments-of-wisdom.md

 ### Echo of the Shambles

+**Early game**:
-**Early game**: "We thought we were safe, outside the zone.
+> "We thought we were safe, outside the zone.
 But it wasn't the spores that killed Juno.
 It was the air she brought with her.
-Some creatures don't travel with their nests—they carry the rot inside."'
+Some creatures don't travel with their nests—they carry the rot inside."

 ### Bloomwars

+**Mid-game**:
+> "the Hum binds them, but pride breaks them."

+_- Old survivor wisdom_

-**Mid-game**: <blockquote>"the Hum binds them, but pride breaks them." - Old survivor wisdom</blockquote> These old wisdoms claim that colonies remember the first fights between brothers of the Bloom.
+These old wisdoms claim that colonies remember the first fights between brothers of the Bloom.
 Now, when the Hum falters, the claws come out.

 ### Humwars

+**Mid-game**:
-**Mid-game**: <blockquote>"When two Hums collide in hatred, sometimes... something worse wakes up."</blockquote>
+> "When two Hums collide in hatred, sometimes... something worse wakes up."

 ### The High Ground Doctrine

-**Early game**: First preached by rooftop preachers and cemented by desperate survivors, the doctrine states: <blockquote>"Those who rise, endure.
+**Early game**: First preached by rooftop preachers and cemented by desperate survivors, the doctrine states:
+>"Those who rise, endure.
 Those who crawl, decay.
-But even in the clouds... nothing stays pure for long."</blockquote>
+But even in the clouds... nothing stays pure for long."

 ### Kingpins

+**Mid-game**:
-**Mid-game**: <blockquote>"You don't see a Kingpin coming.
-You wake up one day and realize you don't remember why you ever fought back."</blockquote>—Old Hunter's Warning
+> "You don't see a Kingpin coming.
+You wake up one day and realize you don't remember why you ever fought back."

+_—Old Hunter's Warning_

 ### The Choirstone Inscription

 **Mid-game**: Beneath layers of moss and forgotten shrines lies a flat stone that hums softly when touched.
 Faint carvings vibrate at frequencies the human ear can barely grasp.

-<blockquote>"We sang before speech.
+> "We sang before speech.
 We marched before thought.
-We remember before we know."</blockquote>
+We remember before we know."

 ### Redroot Recipe

 **Mid-game**: A torn page bound with sinew, smeared with ink and something darker.
 Believed to be a Gravebloomer alchemy scroll.

-<blockquote>"Boil the root beneath a waning moon.
+> "Boil the root beneath a waning moon.
 Burn the bone to ash.
 Mix with the blood of kin.
-Only then does clarity bloom."</blockquote>
+Only then does clarity bloom."

 ### The Last King's Teeth

 **Mid-game**: Six jagged molars strung on a cord, each carved with a sigil.
 Said to be all that remains of the Last King of Blight, though no one agrees if he was ever real.

-<blockquote>"He spoke with rot.
+> "He spoke with rot.
 Commanded with hunger.
-And when he smiled, the Bloom grew thicker."</blockquote>
+And when he smiled, the Bloom grew thicker."

 ### The Dissonant Accord

 **Early game**: A yellowed survivor log torn from a metal-bound journal.
 Its ink bleeds from a strange vibration embedded in the page itself.

-<blockquote>"If their Hum grows unified, the walls crack.
+> If their Hum grows unified, the walls crack.
 But if you break the rhythm, they forget themselves.
-Just long enough to run."</blockquote>
+Just long enough to run."

 ### The Crown of the Root

 **Mid-game**: A child's crown, woven from fungal tendrils.
 Preserved miraculously in an airtight relic case.
 Said to be worn during the Bloodroot Rites.

-<blockquote>"The one who wears the root never sleeps.
-They see all... even through our eyes."</blockquote>
+> The one who wears the root never sleeps.
+They see all... even through our eyes."

 ### Shroud Fragment 22-C

 **Late game**: Encoded in a cipher only Gravebloomer elders would recognize.
 Recovered by a scout who died in their sleep two nights after finding it.

-<blockquote>"The Shroud remembers Bastion.
+> The Shroud remembers Bastion.
 It mourns for Bastion.
-We do not forgive what they buried."</blockquote>
+We do not forgive what they buried."

 ### Blisterskin Carapace Sample

 **Late game**: A rigid scale, fused with lead and copper traces.
 Found near irradiated ruins, still humming faintly.

-<blockquote>"They are not born—they coalesce.
-Each one carries the memory of its nest... and the rage of everything it left behind."</blockquote>
+> They are not born—they coalesce.
+Each one carries the memory of its nest... and the rage of everything it left behind."

 ### Ironroot Charter Page

 **Early game**: A parchment from the founding of Ironroot Colony, written in soot-ink on repurposed book pages.
 Names crossed out.
 Rewritten.
 Faded.
 Burnt.

-<blockquote>"We are not a people.
+> We are not a people.
 We are a defiance.
 This page marks where the Bloom ends.
-Or we do."</blockquote>
+Or we do."

 ### The Hollow Pact

-Carved into the underside of a subway rail.
+**Mid-game**: Carved into the underside of a subway rail.
 Discovered by a scavenger who claimed a truce was struck below the city.

-<blockquote>"We laid down arms.
+> "We laid down arms.
 They laid down spores.
 Neither side trusted.
-But neither side killed."</blockquote>
+But neither side killed."

 ### The Breathless Sermon

 **Mid-game**: A prayer scroll sealed in plastic and fungus alike, found within a sealed Gravebloomer crypt.

-<blockquote>"Do not speak.
+>"Do not speak.
 The air listens.
-The old lungs stir when truth is exhaled."</blockquote>
+The old lungs stir when truth is exhaled."

 ### The Blooming Hand

 **Early game**: A child's handprint fossilized in spore-crust, found on an abandoned playground wall.

-<blockquote>"It held a flower.
-Then the flower held it back."</blockquote>
+> "It held a flower.
+Then the flower held it back."

 ### The Spire Whispers

 **Mid-game**: Graffiti etched in bone dust near the summit of a ruined radio tower.

-<blockquote>"We climbed for signal.
-We heard something else."</blockquote>
+> "We climbed for signal.
+We heard something else."

 ### Black Petals in Winter

 **Early game**: A blood-stained journal page tucked inside a coat pocket near a mass grave.

-<blockquote>"The petals grew in the snow.
-Not from roots, but from memory."</blockquote>
+> "The petals grew in the snow.
+Not from roots, but from memory."

 ### The Second Hunger

 **Late game**: Burned transcript from a pre-collapse experiment, partially recovered from Core Shaft Theta.

-<blockquote>"First came the bloom.
-Then came the craving... and it was not for food."</blockquote>
+> "First came the bloom.
+Then came the craving... and it was not for food."

 ### Doctrine of the Unrooted

 **Mid-game**: Scrawled on the interior of a derailed metro car, marked with sigils only Gravebloomers use.

-<blockquote>"He who grows without soil becomes soil himself."</blockquote>
+> "He who grows without soil becomes soil himself."

 ### The Stillbirth City

 **Late game**: A sealed data log recovered from a failed outpost labeled "New Bastion."

-<blockquote>"They built it in silence.
+> "They built it in silence.
 Raised it in fear.
-Buried it in denial."</blockquote>
+Buried it in denial."

 ### The Crimson Teeth

 **Mid-game**: A snapped jawbone embedded with crimson fungal nodules, found in a gravebloomer enclave.

-<blockquote>"These were not for eating.
-They were for speaking."</blockquote>
+> "These were not for eating.
+They were for speaking."

 ### Dust of the Discordant

 **Early game**: Found in a survivor's radio log detailing a failed attempt to disrupt a Hum chorus.

-<blockquote>"White noise didn't help.
+> "White noise didn't help.
 Music made it worse.
-They killed the one who sang."</blockquote>
+They killed the one who sang."

 ### The Pallid Choir

 **Mid-game**: A cracked gramophone record found buried beneath an overgrown altar.

-<blockquote>"They didn't sing to survive.
-They sang so the spores wouldn't forget their names."</blockquote>
+> "They didn't sing to survive.
+They sang so the spores wouldn't forget their names."

 ### The Dripping Hourglass

 **Late game**: A timepiece filled with thick fungal resin, found suspended in a Gravebloomer reliquary.

-<blockquote>"Time doesn't stop.
-It simply ferments."</blockquote>
+> "Time doesn't stop.
+It simply ferments."

 ### Seeds of Silence

 **Earlygame**: Dried pod fragments sealed inside a shrine marked "NO SOUND."

-<blockquote>"It bloomed the first time I screamed.
-And every time since."</blockquote>
+> "It bloomed the first time I screamed.
+And every time since."

 ### Memory in the Marrow

 **Mid-game**: A bone-syringe filled with neural dust, used by some rogue Uninfected tribes to "see backwards."

-<blockquote>"We don't have history.
-We have ghosts stitched into bone."</blockquote>
+> "We don't have history.
+We have ghosts stitched into bone."

 ### The Lanternless Path

 **Early game**: A survivor's guide scratched into the underside of a bridge plank.

-<blockquote>"If you bring light, you draw breath.
-If you draw breath, you feed them."</blockquote>
+> "If you bring light, you draw breath.
+If you draw breath, you feed them."

 ### The Third Spore

 **Late game**: Rejected Gravebloomer scripture, burned into a steel plate.

-<blockquote>"First came the Bloom.
+> "First came the Bloom.
 Then the Grave.
 The third is not born.
-The third is chosen."</blockquote>
+The third is chosen."

 ### Beneath the Painted Sky

 **Mid-game**: A mural in an abandoned observatory, glowing faintly with bioluminescent bloom.

-<blockquote>"We watched the stars fall.
-They watched us rot."</blockquote>
+> "We watched the stars fall.
+They watched us rot."

 ### The Echo's Gait

 **Early game**: A torn page from a lost field manual, blood smeared across the diagrams.

-<blockquote>"If your footstep comes back late... don't take another."</blockquote>
+> "If your footstep comes back late... don't take another."

 ### The Maw is Listening

 **Mid-game**: A prison cell wall etched with concentric circles and carved prayers.

-<blockquote>"It doesn't eat with teeth.
-It eats with memory."</blockquote>
+> "It doesn't eat with teeth.
+It eats with memory."

 ### The Hollow Crown

 **Late game**: Found in the remains of a makeshift throne room in an infected cathedral.

-<blockquote>"He ruled the bloom for seven days.
-Then it bloomed through him."</blockquote>
+> "He ruled the bloom for seven days.
+Then it bloomed through him."

 ### Communion of the Spores

 **Late game**: A shattered breathing mask with Gravebloomer sigils burned onto its filter.

-<blockquote>"He removed it willingly.
-Said he could finally hear their side of the story."</blockquote>
+> "He removed it willingly.
+Said he could finally hear their side of the story."

 ### The Weeping Stone
 **Early game**: A gravemarker found deep in a Blightspore nesting ground, inexplicably untouched.

-<blockquote>"She never turned.
+> "She never turned.
 She never ran.
-She simply closed her eyes... and the bloom bowed."</blockquote>
+She simply closed her eyes... and the bloom bowed."